 We received feedback suggesting that we clearly disclose how our compensation policy aligns with the interests of shareholders, which we have endeavored to do at the beginning of this "Compensation Discussion and Analysis" section of this Proxy Statement.
 These shareholders expressed their support for the heavy emphasis our senior executive compensation program places on performance, with one shareholder specifically complimenting the use of the company's TSR relative to that of the Russell 2000 as a substantial factor in determining the number of shares the CEO and COO ultimately realize under equity awards granted to them.
 Because we recognize that shareholder advisory services and others believe that stock price and TSR should be a principal measure of achievement, we use stock price and TSR as the performance measures for equity grants to our CEO and COO, which also reflects our belief that a portion of compensation should be tied directly to growth in shareholder value; these equity awards are explained in greater detail on pages 34-35 below.
 We engaged in a dialogue noting that, while individual compensation levels for our most senior executives are high compared to that of the companies in our peer group, based on data provided by Gallagher, the aggregate compensation of our corporate executive staff compares favorably with that of the companies in our peer group.
 We also discussed certain governance matters, such as those related to Board composition and Board refreshment.
 We took into account input of our shareholders from prior years in considering the advisability of ongoing Board refreshment, and we received positive feedback this year when we noted that 8 of our 14 directors had served on the Board for five years or less.
-We expanded our public disclosure with respect to environmental and social considerations applicable to our business in response to input from shareholders with whom we spoke:
+We expanded our public disclosure with respect to environmental and social considerations applicable to our business in response to input from shareholders in prior years, and received favorable commentary from shareholders this year in response to this enhanced disclosure.
+In particular, the shareholders with whom we spoke:

-• expressed support for the Company's operational performance and senior management;
+expressed support for the Company's operational performance and senior management;